forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

   > * Military Situation: Considering the military capabilities from the different parties, the Ukrainian forces are in a better position than the Russian forces.
       * For example, movements over the two Dnieper bridges is observable and following the movement paths gives military locations away.
       * In view of the positioning of the different forces, the area is prone (very hard to defend against) to be shot by medium range maneuverable rockets for example launched by HIMARS.
-      * The Dnieper crosses (two bridges and dam) seem vulnerable to clever designed attacks (as of 27.7. the car bridge already needs to be repaired due to holes).
+      * The Dnieper crosses (two bridges and road crossing alongside dam) seem vulnerable to clever designed attacks (as of 27.7. the car bridge already needs to be repaired due to holes).
+        > As of 17.8. the road bridge alongside the dam is skillfully demolished limiting heavy traffic. // A complete destruction of the dam itself would have unwanted consequences.
+The dam forms the Kakhovka Reservoir (<https://en.wikipedia.org/wiki/Kakhovka_Reservoir>).
+The reservoir is important for the water provision for the Zaporizhzhia nuclear power plant, irrigation systems (including for the Crimea) and hydroelectric energy generation.

 * Kherson oblast *east of the Dnieper river*.
 Political and economical importance for the Ukraine.
 Possibly, no 'NATO weapons' of [geopolitical] importance for Russia.